Moampane/robot_localization/README.md

 5. Resampling the particles

 #### Initializing the particle cloud (`initialize_particle_cloud()`)
 Before running the particle filter, an initial set of particles must be created.
-In this project, a 2D gaussian distrubution with $\mu = (0,0)$ and $\sigma = (0.1, 0.1)$ is used to initialize a particle cloud of 300 particles.
+In this project, a 2D gaussian distrubution with $\mu = (0,0)$ and $\sigma = (\sigma _x, \sigma _y)$ is used to initialize a particle cloud of 500 particles.
 The plot of the distribution is shown below.

 ![Particle cloud plot](img/particle_cloud.png)
 Fig 1.
 Visualization of the probability distribution used for initializing the particle cloud